-A request for arbitration may be made only by the Union and only after exhaustion of the grievance procedure or in the case of Disciplinary Actions, as defined in Article 17.01, section (B), the Resident must first exhaust any complaint or review processes available to them under the University's Academic Due Process Policy, followed by exhaustion of the grievance procedure.
+A request for arbitration may be made only by the Union and only after exhaustion of the grievance procedure or in the case of Disciplinary Actions, as defined in Article A.2. the Resident must first exhaust any complaint or review processes available to them under the UCSF Academic Due Process Policy, followed by exhaustion of the grievance procedure.